CLAT 2026 Exam Date, Pattern, Syllabus & Participating NLUs – Complete Guide

 • Negative Marking: 0.25 per wrong answer

-The UG paper is designed to test analytical skills, comprehension abilities, and legal aptitude — essential qualities for pursuing law as a career.
+The UG paper is designed to evaluate reading comprehension, analytical ability, and legal aptitude—key skills required for a successful legal career.

 CLAT PG 2026 – Exam Pattern